5 tips to manage the rising cost of living

 We understand that life happens, and sometimes you might not have the funds you need to get things sorted right away, like if an unexpected bill or unplanned event comes up.
 While a credit card might be handy in these moments, there are other alternatives where you can avoid getting hit by high interest rates when you're only making the minimum payment every month.

-You could set up and tap into your emergency fund, or use services like Beforepay’s Pay On Demand™ to access just enough money to cover what you need for only a fixed 5% transaction fee (no interest, no late fees, no other hidden or ongoing costs).
+You could set up and tap into your emergency fund, or access extra funds with options like a Pay Advance with Beforepay for only a fixed 5% transaction fee (no interest, no late fees, no other hidden or ongoing costs).
 Unlike the recent rate hikes, this 5% won’t change or increase over time.
-With Pay On Demand™, this means on a $300 pay advance you would only ever pay back $300 plus a flat $15 transaction fee - not a cent more.
+With a Beforepay Pay Advance, this means on a $300 pay advance you would only ever pay back $300 plus a flat $15 transaction fee - not a cent more.

 Taking a moment to consider your options the next time you need some emergency cash can save you from paying more than what you need to in fees.